 However, in the verse of making the most beautiful temple in Leepakshi, Virupanna almost emptied the state treasure without the king’s knowledge.
 The temple was almost ready when the king came to know about the utmost spending of the country’s treasure.
 Thus, he ordered to rip out the eye of Virupanna as a punishment.

-However, claiming to the faithful ally of the king and being said to be accused of the false charge, Virupanna dutifully carried out the order by himself and ripped off his eyes.
-Since he was sad, he dashed the ripped eyes in the wall of the temple, which marks is still seen today.
-Because of this incident, Kalyana Mantapa of this temple remains unfinished.
+However, claiming to be the faithful ally of the king and being said to be accused of the false charge, Virupanna dutifully carried out the order by himself and ripped off his eyes.
+Since he was sad, he dashed the ripped eyes in the temple wall, which marks are still seen today.
+Because of this incident, the Kalyana Mantapa of this temple remains unfinished.

-From outside the temple seems plain but hidden treasure can be seen only when one enters the temple.
-The temple is of Dravidian Style (Vijayanagar Architecture Style), which is divided into 3 sections named as: the Natya Mantapa or Mukha Mantapa (the assembly hall or dance hall), the ‘Artha Mantapa’ (antechamber) and the ‘Garbagriha’ (the sanctum sanctorum), and Kalyana Mantapa with 38 grand pillars.
+The temple seems plain from the outside, but hidden treasure can be seen only when one enters the temple.
+The temple is of Dravidian Style (Vijayanagar Architecture Style), which is divided into 3 sections named: the Natya Mantapa or Mukha Mantapa (the assembly hall or dance hall), the ‘Artha Mantapa’ (antechamber), and the ‘Garbagriha’ (the sanctum sanctorum), and Kalyana Mantapa with 38 grand pillars.

-In the entrance of Garbaghriha, presiding the large statue of Lord Veerabhadra lies the figurine of goddess Ganga and Yamuna.
-The sculpture of Veerabhadra fully armed and decorated with skulls.
-In the western part of the pradakshina surrounding the main shrines lies the other three shrines: Ramalinga Shrine, Bhadrakali Shrines, and Hanuman Linga shrine all facing east.
+In the entrance of Garbaghriha, presiding the large statue of Lord Veerabhadra, lies the figurine of goddess Ganga and Yamuna.
+The sculpture of Veerabhadra is fully armed and decorated with skulls.
+The other three shrines in the western part of the pradakshina surrounding the main shrines: Ramalinga Shrine, Bhadrakali Shrines, and Hanuman Linga shrine, all facing east.

 While going around the temple, on the left of the temple wall lies the sheltered corridor where visitors or pilgrims could rest.
 Each of the pillars shelters carries unique images.
-The straight ahead of the exterior lies the great seven-headed serpents sheltering the Shiva Linga which is seated in its coils.
+The great seven-headed serpents sheltering the Shiva Linga, which is seated in its coils, straight ahead of the exterior.

 Hanging Pillar in Natyamantapa

-There is a pillar in the Natyamantap of this temple which does not rest fully on the ground.
-This one is a best-known pillar which honors the engineering genius of the ancient Vijayanagar period.
-The base of this pillar barely touches the floor and it is possible to pass the sheet of papers and piece of cloth from one side to other.
-The pillar is however a bit dislocated from its original position, as it was tried to be moved by a British engineer to uncover its secret.
+There is a pillar in the Natyamantap of this temple that does not rest fully on the ground.
+This one is a best-known pillar that honors the engineering genius of the ancient Vijayanagar period.
+The base of this pillar barely touches the floor, and it is possible to pass the sheet of paper and piece of cloth from one side to the other.
+However, the pillar is a bit dislocated from its original position, as it was tried to be moved by a British engineer to uncover its secret.

-One of the major attractions of Veerabhadra Temple and its complex is the large monolithic Nandi sculpture, that lies 1 km before the main temple.
+One of the major attractions of Veerabhadra Temple and its complex is the large monolithic Nandi sculpture that lies 1 km before the main temple.
 It is said to be the biggest statue of Nandi in India.
-Cut out of a single stone, the statue is about 27 ft in length and 15 ft in height.
+Cut out of a single stone, the statue is about 27 feet long and 15 ft in height.

 There are sculptures of various Hindu gods and goddesses in the periphery of this Temple.
 Though some section of the temple remains incomplete, Leepakshi/Veerabhadra Temple will surely amaze its visitors.
 One can visit this temple to offer their worship as a pilgrim or can visit the temples like a tourist as per their wish.
-As one of the most important pilgrims sites of Lord Shiva, this is the most visited and famous historical places in India.(Last Updated On: July 1, 2020)
+As one of the most important pilgrims sites of Lord Shiva, this is the most visited and famous historical place in India.(Last Updated On: August 21, 2021)